onap/archive-appc-deployment/docs/APPC Deployment Guidelines/APPC Deployment Guidelines.rst

 abstracted from Virtual Functions in order to enable repeatable actions, as well as enabling automation and a dynamic configuration approach.

-ONAP APPC is delivered with **4 Docker Containers**, which are deployed using Docker Images already containing the APPC Framework Suite.
-NOTE:
-All three containers are hosted on Ubuntu 14.04 LTS OS.
+ONAP APPC is delivered either as as a Kubernetes based Cloud Native deployment or as an OpenStack deployment with **4 Docker Containers**, which are deployed using Docker Images already containing the APPC Framework Suite.
+NOTE: Containers are hosted on Ubuntu 16.04 LTS OS.

 Deployment Mode for APPC
 ========================